cnschindler/WindowsLapsViewer/README.md

+# Windows LAPS Viewer

-A PowerShell GUI to retrieve Windows LAPS Passwords (and History) stored in Active Directory
+A PowerShell GUI to retrieve Windows LAPS Passwords (and History) stored in Active Directory.